TeamLumi/luminescent-team/docs2/faq.md

 ### Are you gonna add [X]?

 Maybe.
-Check the [features] (./features) page before asking, then check the [discord](https://discord.gg/luminescent).
+Check the [features](./features) page before asking, then check the [discord](https://discord.gg/luminescent).
 We reserve the right to reject any suggestions we don't feel would fit in the romhack.
 Arguing when/if we reject your suggestion (not explaining your side) will only lead to a warning.

 ### Is there any way I can help with development?